orbitjs/orbit/README.md

 Orbit is a composable data framework for managing the complex needs of today's web applications.

-Although Orbit is primarily used as a flexible client-side ORM, Orbit can also be run in [Node.js](https://nodejs.org/) to coordinate data access on the server.
+Although Orbit is primarily used as a flexible client-side ORM, it can also be used server-side in [Node.js](https://nodejs.org/).

-Orbit might be a good fit for your application if it needs to:
+Orbit is designed for applications that need to:

 * Interact with data from a variety of sources: a REST server, a WebSocket stream, an IndexedDB backup, an in-memory store, etc.

-* Work offline.
-Work online.
-Transition seamlessly between both modes.
+* Work offline, work online, and seamlessly transition between both modes.

 * Create optimistic and pessimistic user experiences (and even both in the same app).